yashotari/Super_Store_Dashboard/README.md

 - **Predictive Analytics**: Implement predictive models to forecast sales and profits based on historical trends and seasonal changes.

 ## Contact
+- Contributions and feedback are welcome through issues and pull requests.
+- Please follow the repository's guidelines for contributions.
+- Respect licensing and data usage terms as applicable to the dataset.
 For any questions or suggestions, feel free to reach out:
 - Email('yashotari11@gmail.com')
 - LinkedIn('https://www.linkedin.com/in/yashotari/')